 “Are you okay?”
 I asked Nolan genuinely.

 “I’m fine,” he said sourly, “but could you close the door for me?
 Thanks.”

 I headed down to pick up his lunch from the kitchens at the restaurant when I was stopped by Leo.
-We were quickly becoming friends and he was rooting for me to last longer than Nolan’s usual assistants.
+We quickly became friends, and he was rooting for me to last longer than Nolan’s usual assistants.

 “What did he order today?”
 Leo asked.

 “The Salmon,” I said, smiling.
 “How are you guys doing?
 It’s looking busy, which is a good sign.”